node-red/node-red-web-nodes/forecast/README.md

 Pre-requisites
 --------------

-You will need an API key from  <a href="https://developer.forecast.io/" target="_blank">forecast.io</a>
+You will need an API key from  <a href="https://developer.forecast.io/" target="_blank">forecast.io</a>.

+This allows 1000 requests per day.
+The polling node makes a request every 5 minutes = 288 requests.

 Install
 -------

-Run the following command in the root directory of your Node-RED install
+Run the following command in the root directory of your Node-RED install.
+This is usually `~/.node-red`

         npm install node-red-node-forecastio